Arawn-Davies/Medli-Classic/README.md

 # Medli
-### Welcome to Medli, an attractive free and open source operating system made in C#
+### Welcome to Medli, a free and open source operating system made in C#

-Due to the current lack of LFN writing one can only use filenames with the texteditor that have 5 digits in the title and 3 letter extensions.

-The text editor can currently view any file with 3 letter extensions formatted as a text file.
+View the Kernel.cs file to see the current changelog.
 Use the command 'help' to view a list of commands and use 'help <command>' for more help on specific commands.